amitmerchant1990/reverie/reviewers.md

 # FAQ

 This FAQ is intended to help reviewers navigate OpenReview and the review process.
-Please direct inquiries to: `support@aclrollingreview.org`
+Please direct inquiries to: `support@aclrollingreview.org`.

+You may find [this guide](https://docs.google.com/presentation/d/1CkfR94WxEPEZEyCN--ydC7K3wY4g-5ZiFd2HM8LRSXg/edit#slide=id.p) helpful with common OpenReview tasks.

 ## Timeline